 Bronx Art Deco Architecture: An Exposition, by Donald Sullivan and Brian Danforth (West Bronx Restoration Committee, 1976)

 Hunter College booklet on the Bronx in the 1930s, by Prof. Donald Sullivan.
 Sullivan taught planning at Hunter College.
 In the 1970s, he led a student project in documenting the Art Deco apartment houses of the Grand Concourse and neighboring streets, in an attempt to help stem the neighborhood decline and spark interest in these deteriorating and often abandoned buildings.
 An invaluable list at the end identifies the architects and dates of countless buildings (one important correction to the list: No. 888 Grand Concourse, by Emery Roth, was designed in 1937, not 1927 — a typo which suggested that 888 was the first Deco Bronx apartment house, which it wasn’t).
-Out of print.
+Out of print, and not listed on amazon.

 Art Deco in New York, text by Takahiko Okada, photos by Tetsu Sueyoshi and others (Japan 1980s, as far as I can tell)